ppy/osu-wiki/news/2025/2025-03-06-performance-points-star-rating-updates.md

 Aim calculations reward beatmaps for having difficult-to-follow slider patterns, with a penalty for dropped slider ends to ensure that plays only receive their full buff if the sliders were hit correctly.

-A [change](https://github.com/ppy/osu/pull/31055) proposed by [StanR](https://osu.ppy.sh/users/7217455) has been created in order to ensure this penalty is applied correctly, and uses a more concrete estimation of the difficult sliders in a beatmap.
+A [change](https://github.com/ppy/osu/pull/31055) proposed by ::StanR::{ user-id=7217455 } has been created in order to ensure this penalty is applied correctly, and uses a more concrete estimation of the difficult sliders in a beatmap.

 Prior to this change, the penalty applied to aim PP for missed slider ends was unintentionally nerfing much less than it was supposed to.
 This meant beatmaps with difficult sliders could be abused for easy PP by missing a lot of slider ends.
 This has been corrected, which causes large nerfs for a lot of scores set on beatmaps such as [t+pazolite - Oshama Scramble!
 (IOException Edit) [Special]](https://osu.ppy.sh/beatmapsets/1376308#osu/2844649).